demichie/IMEX_SfloW2D_v2/EXAMPLES/EXAMPLE_BUMP/SUBCRITICAL/README.txt

 On the right boundary (subcritical) flow height is fixed: h = 2m.

 A Python script is provided to create the input file for this example.
-Please provide three arguments:
+Please provide two arguments:

 1) Number of cells in the x-direction

-3) Flow temperature (Kelvin)

-4) Logical for plot of initial solution (true or false)
+2) Logical for plot of initial solution (true or false)

 Usage example of the script:

->> ./create_example.py 200 300 false
+>> ./create_example.py 200 false

 Run the solver (this assumes that the example is in the original folder):